REHABILITATION OF THE HISTORIC BARTON SPRINGS POOL BATHHOUSE

-CREATION OF A VISITOR EDUCATION CENTER FOR ZILKER PARK
+CREATION OF A VISITOR WELCOME/EDUCATION CENTER FOR ZILKER PARK

 The Conservancy envisions a world-class Visitor Welcome/Education Center (VEC) for Zilker Park with an integrated education experience at the historic Barton Springs Bathhouse and through adaptive reuse of the existing Caretaker’s Cottage and Quonset Hut to orient and enhance the environmental education opportunities for park visitors and students.
 From an education-infused Caretaker’s Cottage and Welcome Center grounds to hands-on environmental education exhibits in the remediated and rehabilitated Quonset Hut at the old maintenance barn area to compelling exhibits in the Barton Springs Bathhouse Sheffield Exhibit space, to swimming with endangered species in a natural Springs, to defined running, hiking, and biking trails, to an inviting park with numerous activities, visitors will enjoy an experience not available anywhere else.
 Providing an integrated recreational and environmental education experience improves community health and helps protect and preserve our natural, historical and cultural resources.

 The Conservancy works to provide education by focusing on three main approaches: the creation of the Visitor Education Center through adaptive reuse of existing facilities, continued support and enhancement of existing programs by the City of Austin and hosting events such as art shows and an Education Speaker Series.

 RESTORATION OF THE HISTORIC ZILKER PARK GATEPOSTS